 She has undertaken Yin Yoga teacher training and enjoys sharing the quiet practice of Yin yoga as a complement to more dynamic practices.
 Laila teaches Mysore, Vinyasa and Yin at Yoga Space and her classes accommodate all level of practitioners.
 She also teaches the Tuesday Ashtanga Beginners course and works at The Yoga Space as our Post-Graduate Mentoring program manager.

-Michelle began yoga in 2004 in Los Angeles to balance out her stressful job establishing and managing her own Information Management consulting company.
+Michelle began yoga as she was seeking to find balance in life.
+It was when she was living in Los Angeles when she discovered the wonderful practice of hatha vinyasa yoga and meditation.
 Through yoga she was able to connect with a part of herself that she thought she had forgotten due to the busyness of her life.
-Her interest in a love for yoga has grown exponentially since 2004 and upon moving to Perth in 2007 she found her ‘yoga home’ at The Yoga Space where she practices in the Mysore program.
+Her interest and love for yoga has grown exponentially since 2004, and upon moving to Perth in 2007 she found her ‘yoga home’ at The Yoga Space where she practices in the Mysore program.
+She has traveled to Mysore, India on several occasions to practice under the guidance of Ashtanga lineage holder R.Sharath Jois at KPJAYI.
+Michelle has undertaken the Hatha Vinyasa Yoga teacher training at The Yoga Space.
+She is a member of Yoga Australia and E-RYT500 & RPYT with Yoga Alliance.

 Odette started yoga at The Yoga Space in 2008 to help with stress and fatigue and has never looked back.
 Yoga is now an integral part of her life that helps her have more energy, handle stressful situations and live life more fully.
 Mainly, yoga just makes her happy!

-In 2012 Odette travelled to Copenhagen to practice with Sharath Jois, grandson of Pattabhi Jois and she made her first trip to Mysore, India to practice with Sharath Jois in 2015 and her second in 2016.
-In 2010 Odette enrolled in the Hatha Vinyasa Yoga Teacher Training course and is now a loved teacher here at The Yoga Space.
-Odette is also the owner of The Yoga Space North.
+In 2014 Odette travelled to Copenhagen to practice with Sharath Jois and she made her first trip to Mysore, India to practice with Sharath Jois in 2015, followed by multiple trips in 2016, 2017 & 2018.
+Odette is also the owner of The Yoga Space North, KPJAYI Authorised Level 2 Practioner/Teacher and Level 2 member of Yoga Australia.

 Saam started doing yoga and meditation in 1991 and spent several years in Asia practicing intensively during the 90’s.
 He has practiced a wide range of hatha yoga styles and meditation techniques, primarily Zen and Vipassanna.